exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Design Challenges

 \subsection{Visualization Design Challenges}

-We first discuss the visualization design challenges for an interactive learning environment targeted towards RNNs.
-Along this line, we have identified the following three main visualization design challenges:
+We first discuss the following visualization design challenges that we identified in the context of an interactive learning environment aimed at RNNs and illustrate how they relate to our educational objectives:

-\begin{itemize} \item[V1] \textbf{Complexity.} For real-world applications, RNNs are typically trained on a large amount of complex data, that can be difficult to grasp.
-The same holds for network architectures, which are also often too complex to fully comprehend in their entirety.
-Accordingly, as we want to convey the functionality of RNNs in an interpretable and intuitive way, data and the employed network structure should be accessible.
-Thus, both, data and the network architecture should be simple enough to be easily understandable, but also realistic enough to make a compelling use case. \item[V2] \textbf{Dynamics.} A educational system for teaching RNN concepts should clarify the dynamics of the sequential data these networks operate on, as well as the dynamics of the training process.
-These dynamic processes have to be communicated visually, with clear separation between data type and data processing within the network.
-For the network dynamics, this includes visually communicating the different dynamics that forward (prediction) and backward (learning) dataflow directions bring with them. \item[V3] \textbf{Multiscale.} With RNNs, the different granularities to be communicated (network, cell, and cell components) bring their own challenges.
-These multiple scales need to be bridged and inspectable, while at the same time, the granularity at which the user currently operates must be communicated. \end{itemize}
+\textbf{\visualizationbox{V1} Complexity.} As mentioned in~\autoref{sec:introduction}, one of our central goals is to simplify learning by reducing cognitive load~\cite{sweller2011cognitive}.
+However, RNNs are typically trained on a large amount of complex data that can be difficult to grasp \objectivebox{O1} \objectivebox{O4}~\cite{soltau2016neural,manh2018scene}.
+The same holds for network architectures, which are also often too complex to fully comprehend in their entirety \objectivebox{O3}~\cite{graves2013hybrid,park2018sequence}.
+Consequently, all visualizations must be interpretable and intuitive, but realistic enough to form a compelling use case~\cite{gleicher2013explainers,munzner2014visualization}. \\ \textbf{\visualizationbox{V2} Dynamics.} An educational system to teach RNN concepts should clarify the dynamics of the sequential data on which these networks operate \objectivebox{O1}, as well as the dynamics of the training process \objectivebox{O3}.
+These dynamic processes must be visually communicated, including data type and data processing, both forward (inference) and backward (backpropagation), within the network~\cite{beck2014state}. \\ \textbf{\visualizationbox{V3} Multiscale.} RNN structures need to be communicated at different granularities, \ie network, cell, and cell components \objectivebox{O2}.
+These multiple scales need to be fluidly inspectable, while at the same time, the granularity at which the user currently operates must be communicated~\cite{shneiderman1996eyes,munzner2014visualization}. \\ \textbf{\visualizationbox{V4} Supervision.} In classical learning settings, teacher supervision or other opportunities to seek further information is provided.
+Contrary to this, \enn~is designed as a standalone learning environment that does not require external guidance~\objectivebox{O1-4}.
+Thus, supervision has to be substituted by visual guidance~\cite{amadieu2011attention,de2010attention}.